neoforged/Documentation/docs/concepts/events.md

 // In some class where the listeners are subscribed to the game event bus

 @SubscribeEvent
-public void renderNameTag(RenderNameTagEvent event) {
+public void renderNameTag(RenderNameTagEvent.CanRender event) {
     // Uses TriState to set the return state event.setCanRender(TriState.FALSE);
 }